dgraph-io/badger/README.md

 ### Opening a database
 The top-level object in Badger is a `DB`.
-It represents multiple files on disk in specific directories, which contain the data for a single store.
+It represents multiple files on disk in specific directories, which contain the data for a single database.

 To open your database, use the `badger.Open()` function, with the appropriate options.
 The `Dir` and `ValueDir` options are mandatory and must be